FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 titled "Terms".
 This way, the list of terms is visible in table of contents.

-{::comment}

-    VP: DONE: Explain there is no separate list for terminology, subsections under "Terms" sections are terminology items, packaged together with related requirements and discussions.

-    MK: Edited.
-Reworded to avoid repetition of subsections and such.
-        Should read better now.

-{:/comment}

-{::comment}

-    VP: DONE206: Should we explicitly mention that the table of contents also acts as a terminology list?

-{:/comment}

-{::comment}

-    MB47: Please move this to the terminology section where we can group all conventions used in the document.

-    VP: Ok.

-    MK: There is no terminology section per se in this document.
-See my note to your comments in the Requirements Language section.

-{:/comment}

 Each per term subsection contains a short *Definition* paragraph containing a minimal definition and all strict requirements, followed by *Discussion* paragraphs focusing on important consequences and recommendations.
 Requirements about how other components can use the defined quantity are also included in the discussion.

-{::comment}

-    MB48: Not sure this brings much

-    VP: Ok, delete.

-    MK: done.
-    MK: Edited.

-{:/comment}

-{::comment}

-    Terminology structure
-    Second proposal:

-    The normative part of the MLRsearch specification can be decomposed into a directed acyclic graph, where each node is a "term" with its definition and requirements.
-The links in the graph are dependencies, "later" term can only be fully defined when all its "earlier" terms are already defined.

-    Some terms define composite quantities, subsections could be used to hold definitions of all the attributes.

-    For readability, informative "discussion" text could be added, but frequently it is convenient to use a later term when discussing an earlier term.

-    The currect structure of sections is a compromise between these motivations.

-    VP: Describe this informal principle in official text?
-    VP: DONE: Not in draft, maybe in e-mail.

-    VP: Distinguish requirements from other discussions?
-    VP: DONE: Not in draft11, maybe in darf12?

-    MK: I suggest we refrain from introducing and using DAG or other analogies from graph theory to explain how terms and terminology are managed in this document.

-{:/comment}

 ## Scope